jgscripts/fivem-artifacts-db/README.md

 You can share this site with people to help them download the right artifacts here: https://artifacts.jgscripts.com/

 If you want to make an improvement to the site itself, feel free to submit a PR with that too :)

+## Legal

+The code and all database data within this repo is released into the public domain.
+You can read the full license here: [LICENSE](./LICENSE).

+"FiveM" is a copyright and registered trademark of Take-Two Interactive Software, Inc.